 General Remarks

 The property was found to be in an order generally consistent with age, type and location.
 Items requiring attention should be capable of remedy during the course of normal routine maintenance.

 OTHER ACCOMMODATION:- Box Room.

 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

 Rights and responsibilities for all mutual parts should be confirmed.

 Essential Repairs

 Not applicable.

+Estimated and of counties and in Co

 Estimated cost of essential repairs £ Retention recommended?
-X No Amount £
+Yes X No Amount £

 Comment on Mortgageability

+The property provides ade equate security for mortgage purposes, subject to individual lender criteria

+Valuations

-The property provides adequate security for mortgage purposes, subject to individual lender criteria · Valuations Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary? £ 80,000 £ - £ 221,000 Buy To Let Cases What is the reasonable range of monthly rental income for the property assuming a letting on a 6 f Is the property in an area where there is a steady demand for rented accommodation of this type?
-L Yes No Declaration
+Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
+Lagrander £ 221, Yes [

+Buy To Let Cases

+month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis? here there is a steady demand for rented accommodation of this type? £ Yes No

+Declaration

-Signed Security Print Code [392900 = 0947 ] Electronically signed by:-
+Signed Surveyor's name Security Print Code [524215 = 0218] Electronically signed by:- Lesley Coghill

-Surveyor's name Lesley Coghill

 Professional qualifications BSc (Hons) MRICS

 Company name DM Hall LLP

-Address Hope House, Castlehill Drive, Cradlehall Business Park, Inverness, IV2 5GH
+ddress Hope House, Castlehill Drive, Cradlehall Business Park, Inverness, IV2 5GH

 Telephone 01463 241077

 Fax 01463 233627

-Report date 9th February 2023
+Report date 17th October 2024